 Providing an indemnity, guarantee or warranty creates a contingent liability.
 A contingent liability is a commitment that may give rise to a cost as a result of a future event.
 Contingent liabilities are generally used to allocate risk between parties to an arrangement.
 Risk needs to be managed by the party that is best placed to manage it.

 The Finance Minister has delegated the power in section 60 of the PGPA Act to provide (grant) an indemnity, guarantee or warranty on behalf of the Commonwealth to accountable authorities of non-corporate Commonwealth entities.
 The Finance Minister has not delegated the power to enter into loan guarantees.

+Note that the approval of certain types of legal assistance can amount to an indemnity for the purposes of section 60 of the PGPA Act (for example prospective approval of damages and legal costs or a fine or penalty).
+The Finance Minister has delegated the power in section 60 of the PGPA Act to provide an indemnity where legal assistance provided under the Legal Services Directions requires the granting of an indemnity to accountable authorities of non-corporate Commonwealth entities.

 Instructions – all officials